exelix11/mono-nx/README.md

 1) Ensure the DEVKITPRO env var is set
 2) Run `source env.sh` to define the environment variables needed.
 This is done automatically in the docker image
 3) Build libicu with `cd icu && ./build_icu.sh`
-4) Clone my fork of the dotnet/runtime repo `git clone -b libnx https://github.com/exelix11/dotnet_runtime.git`
+4) Clone the `libnx` branch from [my fork of the dotnet/runtime](https://github.com/exelix11/dotnet_runtime/tree/libnx) repo `git clone --depth=1 -b libnx https://github.com/exelix11/dotnet_runtime.git`
 4) Build mono with `./build_mono.sh`
     - Fix all the inevitable depenency errors that appear and try again until it works
     - You can clean the state of the dotnet build system using `cd dotnet_runtime && ./buld.sh --clean`